r3w0p/bobocep/.github/pull_request_template.md

 - [ ] Performed a self-review of my code.
 - [ ] Commented my code, where appropriate.
 - [ ] Provided a copyright notice at the top of any new source files.
+- [ ] Ensured that third-party code has been used in accordance with the terms of their respective licenses.
-- [ ] Implemented design-by-contract programming in any new source files.
+- [ ] Implemented design-by-contract programming in any new class methods.
 - [ ] Made changes that generate no new errors or warnings.
 - [ ] Added tests that provide confidence that my fix is effective or that my feature works as intended.
 - [ ] Ensured that new and existing unit tests pass locally with my changes.